Data Classification Policy

 General Data Protection Regulation (GDPR)

-The EU’s General Data Protection Regulation (GDPR) defines personal data as any information that can identify a natural person, directly or indirectly, by reference to an identifier including
+The EU’s General Data Protection Regulation (GDPR) defines personal data as any information that can identify a natural person, directly or indirectly, by reference to an identifier that includes any of the following:

 - Location data

 Any personal data that is collected from individuals in European Economic Area (EEA) countries is subject to GDPR.
-Additional information can be found at
+Additional information can be found at: https://www.luc.edu/gdpr/ .

 Additional US State Laws